<main>

 }</code></pre>

-<p>This is because custom properties for highlight pseudos are inherited through the element tree.</p>
+<p>This is because custom properties for highlight pseudos are inherited from the originating element.</p>

 <p class="special">This paragraph with the class of <code>.special</code> is styled as follows:</p>